iam-navaneeth/iam-navaneeth/README.md

 Here are some ideas to get you started:
 -->

+- ✨ I'm passionate in technology and startups
 - 🔭 I’m currently working on static web development
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on static websites and flutter projects